Canada provinces urge PM to take stronger action on climate change

+MOSCOW, March 28 Russia's energy and finance ministries are increasingly at odds over how to apply a planned new tax regime for oil producers, a finance ministry official said on Tuesday.

-QUEBEC CITY The leaders of nine Canadian provinces and territories on Tuesday called on Prime Minister Stephen Harper to take stronger measures to reduce the country's greenhouse gas emissions by 2050.
+QUEBEC CITY, April 14 The leaders of nine Canadian provinces and territories on Tuesday called on Prime Minister Stephen Harper to take stronger measures to reduce the country's greenhouse gas emissions by 2050.

 Quebec Premier Philippe Couillard stressed the urgency of enacting taxes on carbon, creating cap-and-trade systems or using technology to capture or reduce carbon emissions.